-For many, student loan payments can be crushing.
+Our debt counselors know that student loan payments can be crushing for many.
 The only way to stay afloat is to have a solid plan.
 Therefore, being knowledgeable about student loan repayment tips is crucial to successfully repaying those loans.

 Student Loan Repayment Tips